EightL/ClipAI/README.md

 	npm run dev
 	```
 3. Press the default hotkey (macOS: `Cmd+Shift+Space`, Win/Linux: `Ctrl+Shift+Space`).
-4. Paste or select text in any app, hit the hotkey, get a summary.
-Switch to “Explain” by assigning a second hotkey in Settings.
+4. Select text in any app and hit the hotkey to get a summary.
+If you haven’t set an API key yet, the onboarding screen (or Settings) offers a quick Provider/Model/Key setup.

 ## Settings Overview
-Open the popup and click the gear (⚙) or assign a hotkey.
+Open the popup and click the gear (⚙) to toggle Preferences.

 Section | What it does
 ------- | -------------
-Provider & Key | Choose an AI provider and save your API key (optional model override).
+Provider & Key | Choose a provider and save your API key (optional model override).
-Theme & Memory | Pick a theme; set memory mode (normal vs aggressive window destruction).
+Theme | Pick Light/Dark/Midnight/Forest/Rose/Amber/Contrast.
-Markdown | Toggle markdown rendering if you want absolute minimal CPU.
+Markdown Mode | Off, Light (bold & bullets), or Full markdown.
+Auto Hide | Optional timer with live countdown.
-Hotkeys | Re‑record summarize/explain shortcuts (must include a non‑modifier key).
+Hotkeys | Record summarize/explain shortcuts (must include a non‑modifier key).
-Prompt Presets | Pick terse, structured system prompts or write your own.
+Prompt Presets | Use the defaults or write your own.
+Danger Zone | Reset all settings to factory defaults.

 ## Custom Prompts
 Prompts act as the model’s system instructions.
 Keep them short and imperative.
-Example (summary):
+Example default summary:
 ```
-Return 3 * terse bullets capturing problem, approach, outcome. <=12 words each.
-No intro.
+Summarize in ≤3 concise sentences.
+Use Markdown formatting (headers, **bold**, *italics*, lists if useful).
 ```

-## Config File
-A sample lives in `config.example.json`.
-The runtime config is written to your OS user data dir (`app.getPath('userData')`), not the repo.
-Safe to delete – it will regenerate.

 ## Build / Distribute
 Standard electron-builder config is included.